So you want to know; “What is the thermal hydrolysis process?” – and to understand basic thermal hydrolysis technology.

 Benefits of Thermal Hydrolysis

-The benefits of hydrolysis as a carried out prior to anaerobic digestion, can be listed as
+The benefits of hydrolysis as carried out prior to anaerobic digestion can be listed as:

-- Disintegration of cell structure of organic materials creates smaller molecules which dissolve
+- The disintegration of the cell structure of organic materials creates smaller molecules that dissolve

 - The naturally occurring cell polymers which result provide a form of protein, which is easily digestible during anaerobic digestion